UU-Human-Evolution/1MB335/Lab2.md

 Submit the script as a separate file along with your answers.

 ### Code review
-The answers you submit to this lab will be review by another student in the class.
+The answers you submit to this lab will be reviewed by another student in the class.
 All serious businesses/workplaces that involve work with coding should have some form of code review.
 This is to make sure that the new code that is developed does not cause problems for the company.
 In addition, it gives feedback to the coder on how they might simplify their code or make it more robust.
+In order to make this process easier, please comment your code as thoroughly as you feel necessary and try to make it easy to read.

 As a reviewer your job is to assess the following things: